Keto Pizza Recipe (Low Carb Fathead Crust)

 I went with a complicated set of toppings (shown in the photos above) that are Greek style with more of a “white sauce” using three different cheeses, so that means no tomato sauce.
-These toppings are inspired by the Agog Primo pizza available at Pagliacci, a favorite Seattle pizza joint.

 If you use a lot of toppings like I do, get them all prepped and ready to go before starting on the dough, since the crust won’t take long to bake before it’s ready for toppings.